Pink-Crab/PinkCrab-Plugin-Framework-Docs/lib/Collection/Trait_indexed.md

 ### Custom Collection

-To create a custom collection that uses the Sequence trait, just do the following.
+To create a custom collection that uses the Indexed trait, just do the following.
 You can overwrite any of the existing methods, or use other traits if needed.

 ```php
 use PinkCrab\Collection\Collection;